-Executive Directors and Heads of Service are paid on a salary scale with five incremental levels.
+Executive Directors and Heads of Service are paid on a salary scale with three incremental levels.

 A supplement is paid on basic pay to remunerate the additional responsibilities of the Section 151 Officer, Monitoring Officer and their deputies.
+These allowances however are not paid if the post is held by a Head of Service or an Executive Director.